“What a festival should be about, the discovery and celebration of genuine artistry.”

 A dream Brought to Life

-Launched in 2014, Bravo Niagara!’s annual festival is Mori’s dream brought to life.
+Bravo Niagara is Mori’s dream brought to life.
 Upon returning to Canada from the US to begin a new chapter - a chapter that would deeply and personally reconnect her with her Canadian roots - Mori’s dream of a festival where some of the greatest and most respected artists in the world would perform, came true.

 The Stars of Today and Tomorrow

-Since 2014, Niagara audiences have been treated to performances from artists such as James Ehnes, Measha Brueggergosman, Molly Johnson, Monty Alexander, Alfredo Rodríguez, Jan Lisiecki, Miloš Karadaglić, and more.
-In addition to its musical performances, Bravo Niagara! offers educational outreach and multidisciplinary programming, including dance, literary talks, and film screenings.
+Since 2014, Niagara audiences have been treated to extraordinary classical and jazz performances featuring today’s leading artists: James Ehnes, Jan Lisiecki, MILOŠ, Kyohei Sorita, Hayato Sumino, Samara Joy, The Count Basie Orchestra, and Marcus Miller, to name only a few!
+In addition to its musical performances, Bravo Niagara offers educational outreach and multidisciplinary programming, including dance, literary talks, and film screenings.

-Launched in 2015, Bravo Niagara!’s Voices of Freedom Festival is dedicated to amplifying underrepresented voices and histories through the arts.
-Most recently, Bravo Niagara! produced and premiered a new, original ballet Kimiko’s Pearl, inspired by the family history of co-founders Christine Mori and Alexis Spieldenner.
-Learn more here.
+Bravo Niagara’s Voices of Freedom amplifies underrepresented voices and histories through the arts.
+Our largest scale production and commission is Kimiko’s Pearl, an original multidisciplinary ballet based on the Japanese Canadian internment of WWII, inspired by the family history of founders Christine Mori and Alexis Spieldenner.
+Explore more here.

 Dynamic Duo